Recovered Bomellida Document Archives

 SUBJECT: FINAL PERSONNEL REASSIGNMENT: L. PLETT

-Dr. Lawrence Plett has been officially removed from the dormant Bomellida Archive Oversight role.
+Dr. Lawrence Plett has been officially removed from the dormant Bomellida Holiday Coordination role.

 Page Number: 41